 Valentine’s Day just feels too soon after winter break to have another class party; am I right?!
-STEM Challenges are the perfect alternative!
+Valentine’s Day STEM Challenges, like this bow and arrow STEM activity, are the perfect alternative!
 Teachers tell me all the time that they use them this way and their kids love it!
 So you can still embrace the holiday, but forgo the party!
 Cupid’s Quiver will keep your students engaged, thinking critically, and working on hands-on problem solving — happily!

 Where Can I Find Out More?

 As you may already be aware, I’ve found creating video walk-throughs of my STEM challenges is the best way to explain the important details: materials, set-up, tips, modifications, extensions, and more!
-Check out the video below to learn more about Cupid’s Quiver.
+Check out the video below to learn more about this Valentine’s Day Bow and Arrow STEM challenge, Cupid’s Quiver.
 However, if you prefer to read, you’ll find the video transcribed at the end of this post.

 could you try next?